Chia-Network/node-chia-rpc/README.md

-# CLVM
+# Chia RPC

-An implementation of the Chialisp Virtual Machine in TypeScript.
-It should behave in exactly the same way as the [https://github.com/Chia-Network/clvm](original implementation).
-If it doesn't, feel free to create an issue.
+An implementation of the Full Node RPC calls written in TypeScript.
+Wallet, Harvester, and Farmer implementations will be released later.